Golf Tutorials

 From the Tee

 The golden rule for wet weather is to take at least one extra club and swing smoother.
-Damp, heavy air means the ball will not travel as far.
-Combine that with a slightly slicker grip and less stable footing, and trying to swing harder is a recipe for disaster.
-A smooth, 80% swing with a 6-iron will be far more effective and consistent than trying to muscle a _7-iron.
+Damp, heavy air reduces ball travel.
+Combine that with a slightly slicker grip and less stable footing, and trying to swing harder is risky.
+A smooth, 80% swing with a 6-iron will be more effective than muscling a 7-iron.
 Choke down about an inch on the grip for added control.
-Your primary goal is to make solid, center-face contact.
+Aim for solid, center-face contact.

 From the Fairway